lambdaclass/concrete/docs/WHY_CONCRETE.md

 - no garbage collector;
 - explicit authority;
 - predictable resource boundaries;
+- a closed, statically enumerable callable set, so conservative program-wide analysis has a finite target space;
 - kernel-checked proofs for selected functions;
 - proof drift detected by the toolchain;
 - honest reporting of what is still trusted.